HashCore Docs

 Purpose:

-If an error or instability occurs while using the current maximum profile, the system:
+If an error or instability occurs when using the current maximum profile, the system:

-Allows the Switcher to ignore fan RPMs when deciding to switch profiles.
+Allows the Switcher to disregard fan speeds when deciding to switch profiles.

 Global voltage defines the voltage level used by the miner within the selected profile.